podio/conssert/README.md

 ```

 The first verification asserts that there is exactly one user named 'Alice' and the second one asserts that there is
-exactly one user named 'Alice' and exactly one other user (a different one) named 'Bob'.
+exactly one user named 'Alice' and one other user (a different one) named 'Bob'.

 You can also verify a subset of the properties: